 Lights and Wires

 Another chewable item on your pet’s list is often the Christmas tree lights and wires.
 These chords, when chewed, can cause dangerous electrical shocks and burns.
 If you sense your pet is attempting to gnaw on these dangers, take steps to purchase electrical cord covers or cord organizers to make them less accessible.

 Batteries and Plastic Toys

 Often, plastic toys come with the need for batteries, and both items pose dangers to your pet when chewed.
 Plastic toys can cause your pet’s teeth to chip or break.
-Batteries contain zinc, which can cause pancreatitis, renal and liver failure if ingested.
-And these items aren’t found together in just toys.
-Plastic and batteries are found in everything from watches to greeting cards…so keep your eye on the gifts under the tree this season so your pet doesn’t mistake them for his new toy!
+Batteries contain zinc, which can cause pancreatitis and renal damage if ingested.
+And these items aren’t found together in just toys, plastic and batteries are found in everything from watches to greeting cards…so keep your eye on the gifts under the tree this season so your pet doesn’t mistake them for his new toy!

 Another great way to keep your pet healthy and well this holiday season is to keep stay up to date with their regular visits and vaccines.
 To get an update on your pet’s check-ups, or to become a new patient, give us a call at 864.576.9800.